 At Y Combinator’s Startup School in Palo Alto, Mark Zuckerberg told a group of young entrepreneurs that it is more risky not to take chances.
 “In a rapidly changing world, the only guaranteed failures are those who don’t take risks,” he said.
 It appears he was right: If we have learned anything from professionals around the world who have been successful (like Zuckerberg himself), it is that taking sizeable risks can lead to significant rewards.
+Many risk-takers in history have demonstrated how bold moves can pave the way for remarkable achievements.

 [Related: How to Project Confidence (When You’re So *Not* Feeling It)]